 Green leafy vegetables are important in any diet, especially a raw food diet.
-They supply the body with the building blocks of protein via an abundance of amino acids, are a rich source of essential vitamins and minerals as well as much needed fiber, and also boost detoxification and alkalinity.
+They supply the body with the building blocks of protein via an abundance of amino acids, are a rich source of chlorophyll, essential vitamins and minerals as well as much needed fiber, and also boost detoxification and alkalinity.
 There are as many types of leafy greens as there are ways to incorporate them.
 Your palate will be a major determining factor of what sorts of greens you will prefer.
 It is imperative to remember that over time your palate will shift as you eat more natural foods and less processed items.
 So if at first you do not find much enjoyment in a particular vegetable, you may relish it later on as your sense of taste changes and adapts.

 Various nutrients provided by leafy greens are very beneficial during detoxification and also to one’s overall well-being.